avitorio/outstatic/examples/outstatic-dashboard/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/outstatic/outstatic-dashboard&env=OUTSTATIC_API_KEY&project-name=outstatic-dashboard&repo-name=outstatic-dashboard&demo-title=Outstatic%20Dashboard&demo-description=Standalone%20CMS%20dashboard%20for%20Markdown%20and%20MDX%20content&demo-url=https://outstatic.com&demo-image=https://outstatic.com/images/outstatic-demo.png&envDescription=Outstatic%20API%20key%20needed%20for%20dashboard%20access&envLink=https://outstatic.com/docs/environment-variables)

+The deploy button launches the complete Outstatic Pro workflow: AI Completions, Member Management, Google Social Login and Email Sign-In, and Automatic Content Setup through one `OUTSTATIC_API_KEY`.
+Creating the key requires an active or trialing Pro subscription.
+For free self-hosting, clone the project and configure your own GitHub OAuth app with `OST_GITHUB_ID` and `OST_GITHUB_SECRET`.

 ## Why use this?

 Most static websites already have a great build system.
 What they usually do not have is a simple editorial interface.